teresahanak/wikipedia-life-expectancy/README.md

 - For better **prediction**, **model building with various regressors with hyperparameter tuning** was performed.
 Before choosing the champion model, separate iterations of model building were performed: (1) with the engineered combined `known_for` feature, and (2) with the original `known for` categories plus `num_categories` (number of `known for` categories for and individual).

 ### What did we find?
-We analyzed a dataset of over 78,000 (in-sample) entries of notable indviduals scraped from [Wikipedia Notable Deaths](https://en.wikipedia.org/wiki/Deaths_in_January_1994) for January, 1, 1994, through June 9, 2022, with the goal of ascertaining if the information there was sufficient to model a notable individual's life span.<sup>8</sup>   Key insights include observed characteristics of the dataset, interpretation of key predictive features, and model performance.
+We analyzed a dataset of over 78,000 (in-sample) entries of notable indviduals scraped from [Wikipedia Notable Deaths](https://en.wikipedia.org/wiki/Deaths_in_January_1994) for January, 1, 1994, through June 9, 2022,<sup>11</sup> with the goal of ascertaining if the information there was sufficient to model a notable individual's life span.
+Key insights include observed characteristics of the dataset, interpretation of key predictive features, and model performance.
 #### Observed Characteristics of the Dataset
 - Life span ranges from 18 to 122, averaging ~77 years.
 - The  number of references ranges from 3 to 660, with at least 75% of entries have 13 or fewer references.